from a home office /1

-A home office is a wonderful place to work and can extremely lucrative provided you have the self discipline to manage one.
+A home office can be a wonderful place to work and even extremely lucrative, as long as you have the discipline to manage your time well.

 A home office is a professional space dedicated solely to work.
 It is not a corner of your dining room table but a space that is equipped, supplied and organized like a “real” office.
 Ideally it’s a separate room, or a secluded space where screens can be used to delineate the office boundaries.

-To create the balanced quality of life you should have, you must have a meaningful action, such as closing your computer, or closing the office door, to signify that the work day is over.
-This is an essential action.
-By doing this you are creating your own structured and productive work day.
-Once you leave the office your time is your own and you can enjoy it without guilt.
-You will feel the difference instantly and days of the week will become meaningful again.
-You will be designing your own balanced life.
+To maintain the balanced quality of life you should have, when the work day is over, you need to take a significant action, such as turning off your computer or closing the office door, to signify that the work day is over.
+This is an essential action to create your own structured and productive work schedule.

-Respect and discipline are the keys to home office success.
-However, like any business success really depends on the efforts of the owner.
-Working from home actually adds challenges, but if you have the skills to meet them, there is no better place in the world to work.
+Respect and discipline are the keys to success in operating a home office.
+However, like any business, success really depends on the owner’s efforts.
+Working from home actually adds to the challenges, but if you have the skills, there’s no better place in the world to work.

 In the second part, we’ll look at the content and equipment that a home office should have and give advice on choosing furniture and decor.